aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 | DMS Replication Instance | 16.xl and 500 GB Storage | 5,326.11 |
 | Amazon EC2 | m5.4xl | 523.97 |

-## Prerequisites (required)
+## Prerequisites

+-Access to deploy Cloudformation template and create resources (Amazon EC2, Aurora PostgreSQL, RDS Oracle, VPC, Subnets, Security groups, IAM roles and Policies)

 ### Operating System (required)

-- Talk about the base Operating System (OS) and environment that can be used to run or deploy this Guidance, such as *Mac, Linux, or Windows*.
-Include all installable packages or modules required for the deployment.
-- By default, assume Amazon Linux 2/Amazon Linux 2023 AMI as the base environment.
-All packages that are not available by default in AMI must be listed out.
-Include the specific version number of the package or module.

-**Example:**
-“These deployment instructions are optimized to best work on **<Amazon Linux 2 AMI>**.
-Deployment in another OS may require additional steps.”
+These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>** which is deployed for you on the bastion host.

-- Include install commands for packages, if applicable.

-### Third-party tools (If applicable)

-*List any installable third-party tools required for deployment.*

 ### AWS account requirements (If applicable)

-*List out pre-requisites required on the AWS account if applicable, this includes enabling AWS regions, requiring ACM certificate.*

-**Example:** “This deployment requires you have public ACM certificate available in your AWS account”
+This deployment requires that you have access to the following AWS services:

-**Example resources:**
-- ACM certificate
+- Amazon RDS
-- DNS record
+- Amazon EC2
-- S3 bucket
+- Amazon S3
-- VPC
+- Amazon VPC
-- IAM role with specific permissions
+- AWS IAM role
-- Enabling a Region or service etc.
+- AWS Cloudformation

 ### aws cdk bootstrap (if sample code has aws-cdk)